zheminzhou/PEPPAN/docs/source/usage/outputs.rst

 ==========================
 PEPPA_parse.py generates:

-1. <prefix>.
+1. <prefix>.PEPPA.gene_content.summary_statistics.txt

+A summary table of the pan-genome, in a format similar to "summary_statistics.txt" from Roary

-1. <prefix>.gene_content.matrix or <prefix>.CDS_content.matrix
+1. <prefix>.PEPPA.gene_content.matrix or <prefix>.PEPPA.CDS_content.matrix

 A matrix of gene presence/absence in all genomes.
+This file is similar to "gene_presence_absence.Rtab" from Roary

 2. <prefix>.gene_content.nwk or <prefix>.CDS_content.nwk

-A tree built based on gene presence/absence in all genomes.
+A FastTree phylogeny built based on gene presence/absence.

 3. <prefix>.gene_content.curve or <prefix>.CDS_content.curve

-The rare-fraction curves for the pan-genome and core-genome
+The rare-fraction curves for the pan-genome and core-genome.
+It also reports gamma factor for the Heaps' law model and alpha factor for the Power' law model.
+Find additional details about these factors at `https://doi.org/10.1016/j.mib.2008.09.006`_

 4. <prefix>.gene_CGAV.tree or <prefix>.CDS_CGAV.tree

-Core Genome Allelic Variation trees based on the sequence differences of the core genes.
-This is similar to  but should not be treated as a cgMLST scheme, because the genes included in the analysis depend on the genomes.
-The result of CGAV analysis is not comparable across different analyses.
+Core Genome Allelic Variation trees built by RapidNJ, based on the allelic differences of the core genes.
+Find additional information about this tree in `GrapeTree <https://github.com/achtman-lab/GrapeTree>`_.